 The Japanese-style special fried rice replaces long-grain rice with sushi rice, which gives it a chewier texture, says Chen.
 “It takes some time to process.
 I have to cook the rice two days ahead, then dry it in the fridge so it’s almost dehydrated rice.
 Then it’s added to the [wok] and becomes soft but still textural … And we cook every order [separately] in front of customers so it’s kind of like a show for the people [sitting] at the bar.”

-Come summer, the team is planning a set menu for Saturday nights that'll include amuse-bouche, an entrée, main and dessert with wine pairings.
+On Saturday nights, there's a set menu degustation of finer dishes that includes amuse-bouche, an entrée, main and dessert with wine pairings.

 The venue’s minimalist Sans-Arc Studio fit-out is inspired by the Japanese concept of wabi-sabi, which finds beauty in imperfection and incompleteness.
 Or more specifically, simplicity, modesty and intimacy.
 The space is all timber, concrete and steel, with a beautiful archway, a wall of wines, and little else in the way of design accents.
 The small site has 32 seats in total, 13 of them at an L-shaped bar for diners and imbibers to sit and observe the action in the kitchen.

 This article was originally published on October 20.
 Menu items may have changes since.